nhuhoang0701/CSE6242/README.md

 Welcome to our CSE 6242 project!
 Here's our github repository: https://github.com/nhuhoang0701/CSE6242/tree/main

-You can explore our visulization components for the project through these files:
+You can explore our visualization components for the project through these files:

 - `frontend/src/routes/AnalyticsReport.tsx`: This file defines the `AnalyticsReport`, `EmotionPieChart`, `WordFrequencyChart`, `PaginatedTable`, and `WordCloud` component
   - The `AnalyticsReport` component visualizes keyword trends with bar and pie charts, a word cloud, and an original Reddit post table.